-Fluent writers are capable writers, who are growing in independence and using writing for a wider range of purposes - expressive. informational and imaginative.
-Inspired by a range of reading, children at this stage begin to plan for an audience and are beginning to consider the appropriateness of language and style and to shape their language with a considered reader or audience in mind.
-Children at this stage often choose to write over longer periods.
-They can write more extensively and their writing is appropriate to the purpose and audience.
+Consider what to write, plan, draft and write Fluent writers are capable writers, who are growing in independence Plan and using writing for a wider range of purposes - expressive, informational and imaginative.
+Inspired by a range of reading, children Discuss writing similar to that which they are planning to write in order to understand and learn from its structure, vocabulary and grammar at this stage begin to plan for an audience and are beginning to consider the appropriateness of language and style and to shape their language with a considered reader or audience in mind.
+I can plan using appropriate features of the text type.
+Draft and write Children at this stage often choose to write over longer periods.
+They can write more extensively and their writing is appropriate to the Compose and rehearse sentences orally (including dialogue), progressively building a varied and rich vocabulary and an increasing range of sentence structures. -purpose and audience.
 They write about their experiences and interests and begin to think about their audience and adapt their tone accordingly.
-Their narratives have clear structures, include a clear beginning, middle and end and involve more elaborate descriptions and details, often through the use of adverbial clauses.
-In non-fiction writing, they show how meaning can be enhanced through details, explanations, and examples.
-Create some clear links between paragraphs sometimes using connectives or a connecting phrase, e.g. meanwhile, sometime, later, afterwards.
-Make additions, revisions and corrections, evaluate and edit Propose changes to grammar and vocabulary to improve consistency Use pronouns and nouns to improve the flow of their writing.
-Read their work clearly, with intonation, to a group or class so that they understand it.
-HANDWRITING AND PRESENTATION Use accurate joins to connect letters.

-Know which letters should be left unjoined.
+Their narratives have clear structures, include a clear Write their ideas in order so that they flow. beginning, middle and end and involve more elaborate descriptions Use an increasing range of sentence structures in their writing and details, often through the use of adverbial clauses.
+In non-fiction writing, they show how meaning can be enhanced through details, Choose grammar and vocabulary to make writing more interesting. (noun prepositional phrases.
+E.g. the teacher expanded to: the strict maths teacher with curly hair) explanations, and examples.
+They have embedded skills and write automatically, no longer Use fronted adverbials. struggling with the physical process of writing and are able to develop Create some clear links between paragraphs sometimes using connectives or a connecting phrase, e.g. meanwhile, sometime, later, afterwards. a far greater stamina for writing.
+They begin to organise writing into sections for clarity.
+Make additions, revisions and corrections, evaluate and edit Their writing shows increasing attention to the visual patterns in spelling, which is generally accurate, with plausible attempts at Propose changes to grammar and vocabulary to improve consistency unknown or increasingly difficult words.
+Common errors may include Use pronouns and nouns to improve the flow of their writing. misspelling of homophones and inaccuracies in using apostrophes for Read their work clearly, with intonation, to a group or class so that they understand it. contractions.
+Children work confidently with response and editing partners to show how their writing could be improved for the reader HANDWRITING AND PRESENTATION and for sense, through spelling and punctuation as well as word choice.
+Use accurate joins to connect letters.
+They use a greater range of punctuation: building on knowledge Know which letters should be left unjoined. established in earlier stages, they now use commas to demarcate

-GRAMMAR: WORD, SENTENCE, TEXT, PUNCTUATION AND TERMINOLOGY Understand the grammatical difference between the plural and possessive -s. (punctuation) Use commas after fronted adverbials. (punctuation) Use inverted commas and other punctuation to indicate direct speech, e.g. The conductor shouted, "Sit down!" (punctuation) SPELLING Place the possessive apostrophe accurately in words with regular [for example, girls', boys'] and irregular plurals [for example, children's].
-Spell most words from the Y3/Y4 word list correctly.

-Spell further homophones.
+GRAMMAR: WORD, SENTENCE, TEXT, PUNCTUATION AND TERMINOLOGY clauses, are increasing in confidence in their use of speech-related punctuation and are punctuating texts for meaning more consistently.
+Understand the grammatical difference between the plural and possessive -s. (punctuation) Use commas after fronted adverbials. (punctuation) Use inverted commas and other punctuation to indicate direct speech, e.g. The conductor shouted, "Sit down!" (punctuation) SPELLING - Place the possessive apostrophe accurately in words with regular [for example, girls', boys'] and irregular plurals [for example, children's]. - Spell most words from the Y3/Y4 word list correctly. - Spell further homophones.
+Write from memory simple sentences, dictated by the teacher, that include words and punctuation taught so far.
+Dependence Independence Experienced Writer YEAR 5